CAMH: The Centre for Addiction and Mental Health

 Canadian Students for Sensible Drug Policy (CSSDP) is a national network of student and youth chapters working on drug policy issues facing their communities.
 CSSDP advocates for appropriate responses to reduce and prevent the harms associated with drug use and provides education and resources to help others advocate for sensible drug policies.

 Cannabis Education Resources, Ophea

 Ophea’s Cannabis Education Resources has been developed to provide educators and administrators access to evidence-informed information on substance use, specifically regarding cannabis, to help students develop the knowledge and skills needed to make informed decisions to support their health and well-being.

 ConnexOntario provides free and confidential health services information for people experiencing problems with alcohol and drugs, mental illness, and/or gambling.
 The Government of Ontario funds the organization.

 Foundations for a Healthy School

-The Foundations for a Healthy School is designed to help contribute to a learning environment that promotes and supports child and student well-being – one of the four core goals in Ontario’s renewed vision for education.
+Foundations for a Healthy School is designed to help contribute to a learning environment that promotes and supports child and student well-being, which is one of the four core goals in Ontario’s renewed vision for education.

-Public Health Units have staff who are qualified to deliver training on healthy eating and who have experience with healthy schools.
+Public Health Units have staff who are qualified to provide information and deliver training on substance use prevention and harm reduction and health lifestyles and who have experience with healthy schools.
 Your local public health unit can be a great source of support to students for this project.